bensonmaina/bazaar/readme.md

 ## LaraClassifier - Classified Ads Web Application

-LaraClassifier is a Classified CMS, a powerfull modulable app and has a fully responsive design.
+Bazzar is a Classified CMS, a powerfull modulable app and has a fully responsive design.
 Built with Laravel and Bootstrap.
 It is packed with lots of features.

 ## Installation & Update Documentation